DivergentClouds/riw-16/README.md

 - `@`
   - Treated as an immediate equal to the current address
+    - In the case of `word` the current address is the address at the start
 - `A[B, C]`
   - Treated as an immediate equal to bits `B` through `C` from `A`
   - Precedence: 1